Phase 2: Evaluating Hash Functions

 - You may not copy code for other parts of the assignment, including hash tables themselves.

-Unlike any other parts of assignments in the class, you may use ChatGPT to help you find hash functions (but not any other parts of the assignment).
+Unlike any other parts of assignments in the class, you may use ChatGPT (or similar AI assistants) to help you find hash functions (but not for any other parts of the assignment).
 If you do, you must provide attribution to ChatGPT in your code.
+You may not, however, enable GitHub Copilot in Visual Studio Code.
+Use the chat interface directly in a web browser.

 - Suggest sources to find C++ hash functions,